-We see our life together as a sign of the Kingdom of God, a living out of the Gospel in a concrete way.
-The way of life is grounded in voluntary simplicity and the offering of hospitality to those in need whom God sends us.
+We see our life together as a living out of the Gospel in a concrete way.
+The way of life is grounded in voluntary simplicity and the offering of hospitality to those whom God sends us.

-We see our life here as a lay apostolate, and we are always happy to share about our community.
+We are a lay apostolate, and we are always happy to share about our community.
 Come and visit us anytime, or we would be happy to come and speak to your parish or group.